Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 A total of twenty (20) credits as follows:

-Students planning to pursue graduate study in statistics are strongly encouraged to select Math 311 and Math 312 from the courses listed above and to take:
+Students planning to pursue graduate study in statistics are strongly encouraged to select MATH 311 + 312 from the courses listed above and to additionally take:

 Printed from: https://catalog.rhodes.edu/programs-study/mathematics-and-statistics/requirements-minor-statistics